Senior Courts Act 2016

 103: Court of Appeal Judge continues as Judge of High Court, or

-"A Court of Appeal Judge can still work as a High Court Judge."
+"A Court of Appeal Judge is still a High Court Judge too."

 Next